nymlab/AVIDA/avida-ts/README.md

 > The local network takes a few mins to start up, please wait for the relayer to start before running the demo.
+> You can check the logs of the relayer to see when it is ready by looking for `AVIDA Path created!`

 ## Run demo